Redefining employee satisfaction

 Employee satisfaction means different things to different people.
 While we intuitively believe that employee satisfaction is necessary for high performance, studies in the past have not supported this belief.
 Several years ago, Wilson Learning Worldwide began asking why and concluded that the problem was in the definition of satisfaction.

 The dictionary defines satisfaction as "gratification of an appetite and pleasure."
 In general, people most often associate satisfaction with happiness and comfort.
 It is likely that in most of the previous studies, people responded to the question "Are you satisfied?" by interpreting the question as "Are you comfortable in your work?
 Do you feel secure and content?"
-While this may not have been the intent of the question, this understanding of the question does suggest why organizational performance has not been linked statistically to employee satisfaction.
-We don't often associate high performance with contentment, security, and comfort.
+While this may not have been the intent of the question, this understanding of the question does suggest why organisational performance has not been linked statistically to employee satisfaction.
+We don't often associate high performance with contentment, security and comfort.

 - Satisfaction with the job: To be fulfilled, people need to value their day-to-day work activities.
 People need to have a sense of accomplishment or pleasure from the work itself.

 - Satisfaction with relationships: People also need to value the relationships they have on the job to be fulfilled.
-People want to like working with their coworkers.
+People want to like working with their co-workers.
 While people know that conflicts will arise, they want to be assured that the focus is not on the interpersonal differences, but the task differences.

-- Knowing that others are satisfied with the organization's leadership: It is difficult to be fulfilled if there is not open trust and support for leadership.
+- Knowing that others are satisfied with the organisation's leadership: It is difficult to be fulfilled if there is not open trust and support for leadership.
 Equally, when that open trust and support is present, it helps create an environment where people feel empowered and willing to give their full engagement.

 We conducted each of these 14 studies in a similar way.
-For each study, we worked closely with a team from the organization to identify existing measures of performance or devise new measures if appropriate ones did not exist.
+For each study, we worked closely with a team from the organisation to identify existing measures of performance or devise new measures if appropriate ones did not exist.
 We had three criteria for the performance measures: